toAtulArora/IISER_repo/README.md

 SUMMER '13 TIMELINE
 --
+* July 24, Wednesday: [Project Milestone] Completed testing with a 2x2 lattice, with energy pumping and it worked just fine!
+Obviously it required a lot of debugging, for electronics never works at once.
+Plus there were other software issues.

+* July 23, Tuesday: [important day] Finalized the HSV colour filter.
+Further added calculation of temperature using a timed average.
+Added support for making the pin configurations readable from file.
+Then temperature ran into issues and was fixed (int char problem) and put the last piece of the puzzle.

+* July 22, Monday: Figured out the best way to make temperature take generic inputs for triggering the electromagnets.
+Further the ellipse detection was made more strict to dis-allow ellipse/circles that are not of suitable dimensions.
+Further worked on an HSV colour filter instead of the RGB model to support higher speeds.

 ** July 20 and 21, Saturday and Sunday: Working on the documentation.

 ** July 18 and 19, Thursday and Friday: (Not well) [at home] Tried to setup plplot in windows using CMake and VS11 (2012) failed.
 Tried with minGW that too failed.
 Tried upgrading Sublime Text 3 to work with latex, that too failed.
 Working on updating the documentation.
 Also worked on the secondary project with some success.